How to Master Social Media Video

 The #1 rule is to be yourself.
 If you aren't people will see right through you and lose interest.
 Gary Vaynerchuk is known for showing the true him despite comments from his followers.
 Because of that, those who appreciate his personality have an incredible connection, and even some who don't still respect him for shooting straight and putting the whole of himself out there to be seen.

 Also, feel free to speak to specific followers.
 If you have avid followers and it fits into your chat, mention their names.
 If you are live, watch who pops onto the broadcast and give them a little shoutout.
-This is a sure way to create connection between you and the folks taking the time to watch you on your social media video.
+This is a sure way to create a connection between you and the folks taking the time to watch you on your social media video.

 Ask for the Follow: